Dhanudhanaraj/PCA-EXP-6-MATRIX-TRANSPOSITION-USING-SHARED-MEMORY-AY-23-24/README.md

 ![Screenshot 2025-05-21 143235](https://github.com/user-attachments/assets/41b289ad-f6fc-4dc2-bf07-9faa0cdd65c5)

 ## RESULT:
 Thus the program has been executed by using CUDA to transpose a matrix.
 It is observed that there are variations in shared memory and global memory implementation.
-The elapsed times are recorded as 0.146496 ms for global memory and 0.049280 ms for shared memory.
+The elapsed times are recorded as 12.480 µs for global memory and 1.184 µs for shared memory.